dagargo/overwitch/README.md

 Overwitch consists of 4 different binaries: `overwitch`, which is a GUI application, `overwitch-cli` which offers the same functionality for the command line; and `overwitch-play` and `overwitch-record` which do not integrate with JACK at all but stream the audio from and to a WAVE file.

+For a device manager application for Elektron devices, check [Elektroid](https://dagargo.github.io/elektroid/).

 ## Installation

 As with other autotools project, you need to run the commands below.
 There are a few options available.